Code-Institute-Submissions/ysra-spa-milestone-project-1/README.md

 - [jQuery](https://jquery.com/) : For the functioning of the responsive navbar through Javascript.
 - [Popper.js](https://popper.js.org/) : For the functioning of the responsive navbar through Javascript.
 - [LogoMakr](https://logomakr.com/) : Uses to create logo.
+- [HTML Formatter](https://htmlformatter.com/) : Use to format the code neatly.

 ## Testing